APNIC-Labs/draft-kskroll-sentinel/README.md

    responses, ("other") which is similarly an indeterminate response with respect to the trusted key state.

-4. Sentinel Tests from Hosts with More than One Configured Resolver
+4. Sentinel Tests for Multiple Resolvers

-   The description in Section 3 describes a trust anchor test that can be used in the simple situation where the test queries were being passed to a single recursive resolver that directly queries authoritative name servers.
+   The description in Section 3 describes a trust anchor test that can be used in the simple situation where the test queries were being passed to a single recursive resolver that directly queried authoritative name servers.

    However, the common end-user scenario is where a user's local DNS